Home

 Deuteronomy 33:16

-The good will of Him who dwelt within the Bush is toward God's people Israel (Matthew 1:21-23) ransomed, to the glory of God.
+The goodwill of Him who dwelt within the Bush is toward God's people Israel (Matthew 1:21-23) ransomed, to the glory of God.
 What Moses saw was the miracle of the similitude of the work of Jesus Christ, and Him crucified, making the curse of no effect to His people.
 In other words, they are not burned up in God's consuming fire because He broke the curse of the law for them.
-The text of Exodus doesn't say the Bush spoke to Moses, it says God speaks from out of the midst of the Bush.
-And I believe that it is the same picture as when God speaks from out of the midst of the Church, or out of the midst of the Holy Temple or from the midst of His Disciples.
-The same portrait of Christ in the midst of His Church.
+The text of Exodus doesn't say the Bush spoke to Moses; it says God spoke from out of the midst of the bush.
+And I believe that it is the same portrait as when God speaks from out of the midst of the seven churches (Revelation 2:1), or out of the midst of the Holy Temple or from the midst of His Disciples.
+The same picture of Christ in the midst of His church.

 Daniel 3:24-27

-The servants of the Lord had no harm done to them by the fire because they had the Messenger of the Covenant dwell within the midst of them there.
-It was because the Son of God dwelt in the midst of them that Shadrach, Meshach, and Abednego were not consumed by the fire.
-And just as the Lord appearing in the midst of this fire illustrated that it was by His presence they are not consumed (Daniel 3:28), so our Lord appears in the midst of the Bush because it represents His servants that are not consumed.
+The servants of the Lord had no harm done to them by the fire because they had the Messenger of the Covenant dwell within the midst of them.
+It was only because the Son of God dwelt in the midst of them that Shadrach, Meshach, and Abednego were not consumed by the fire.
+And just as the Lord appearing in the midst of this fire illustrated that it was by His presence they are not consumed (Daniel 3:28), so our Lord appearing in the midst of the burning bush that was not consumed represents this same security of God's servants.
 Where Christ is in the midst of them, His people can never truly be harmed.

 Matthew 18:20

-Wherever you find the election, there you will find the Lord speaking from out of the midst of them.
-Herein we find the hidden wisdom kings, those who reign, have searched out and found (Proverbs 25:2) the hidden treasures.
+Wherever you find the elect, there you will find the Lord speaking from out of the midst of them.
+This is where we find the hidden wisdom of kings, those who reign, and have searched out and found (Proverbs 25:2) these hidden treasures.
 They do not learn that the furnace of Nebuchadnezzar wasn't hot enough to burn Shadrach, Meshach, and Abednego.
-They glean that it was because in the midst of them Dwelt their Lord and Saviour.
-Therefore they were not consumed by the fire.
-The same spiritual portrait of Exodus and what the Burning Bush represents in relationship to Moses and the deliverance of Israel.
+They glean that it was because in the midst of them dwelt their Lord and Savior.
+Therefore, they were not consumed by the fire.
+The same spiritual imagery of Exodus and what the burning bush represents in relation to Moses and the deliverance of Israel.

-Some have raised an objection declaring that the Bush simply represented God.
-But while it is clearly biblical to say that we are likened unto a thorn bush that God placed under the curse, is it really biblical to say that God is?
-Except in the sense that Christ became the curse for us.
-Throughout scripture the thorn or bramble is seen as representing wicked man by reason of the curse.
-Why would God paint a portrait of Himself as a thorn or bramble bush "except" as He is the redeemer of men from the curse?
+Some have raised an objection in declaring that the bush simply represented God.
+But while it is clearly biblical to say that we are likened to a thorn bush that God placed under the curse, is it really biblical to say that God is?
+Throughout the scriptures, the thorn or bramble is seen as representing wicked man by reason of the curse.
+Why would God paint a portrait of Himself as a thorn or bramble bush except as He is the redeemer of men from the curse?
 Comparing scripture with scripture, is God ever seen illustrated as a thorn bush in other places?
 Not at all.
-People may believe that the Bush is simply God in view, but that is really not what the text actually says.
-It says the Angel, or more accurately Messenger, spoke "from the midst" of the burning Bush, which was not consumed.
-And the [malak] or Messenger of God that appeared in the flame is the Lord Jesus, the holy reason that this bush is not consumed.
+People may believe that the bush has God in view, but that is really not what the text actually says.
+It says the Angel (or more accurately Messenger) spoke "from the midst" of the burning bush, which was not consumed.
+And the [malak] or Messenger of God that appeared in the flame is the Lord Jesus, the holy and only reason that this bush was not consumed.

 Exodus 15:7

-The fire of God is to consume the wicked thorns as stubble, and yet this thorn bush is not consumed.
-It would seem that God wants us to know this pertinent information to point us in the right direction.
-What does the Burning Bush represent?
-The portrait is of the imagery of a holy fire upon a thorn bush, that is not consumed.
-As opposed to what would normally happen, as a thorn bush would be utterly consumed as stubble (1st Corinthians 3:11-13).
-The imagery that Moses beheld is a thorn bush not consumed by fire, because of the work of the Lord tha dwelled within its midst.
+The fire of God is to consume the wicked as stubble or straw, and yet this thorn bush is not consumed.
+It would seem that God wants us to know this pertinent information to point us in the right direction so that we know what the burning bush represents.
+The portrait is imagery of a holy fire upon a thorn bush that is not consumed.
+As opposed to what would normally happen, a thorn bush utterly consumed as stubble (1st Corinthians 3:11-13).
+The imagery that Moses beheld is a thorn bush not consumed by fire, because of the work of the Messenger of the Lord that dwelt within its midst.

 Exodus 3:2

 It doesn't say God was the thorn bush, because that would go against a myriad of scriptures that prefigure the thorn bush as that which is from the curse.
 What struck Moses was the curious fact that though the thorn bush appeared burning, it was not consumed.
 And that is the lesson that God is teaching.
 That the bush that God all throughout scripture says represents the curse and the wicked and that must be burned as stubble in the judgment of God, is here with God and is not consumed by the fire.
 Every image God creates in the Bible has some deeper spiritual truth.
 And there is a reason that God appears to Moses to send Him as a type of Christ to deliver Israel from bondage.
-There is a reason the Messenger of God appears in the "midst" of this thorn Bush.
-And there is a reason we are specifically told that the bush is not consumed by a consuming fire.
-The reason is that it symbolizes the people whom God has redeemed from the curse and therefore are immune to the consuming fire of God.
-Which is the fate of the wicked of the world who are represented by thorns without a redeemer.
+The good reason that the Messenger of God appears in the "midst" of this thorn Bush, and the good reason we are specifically told that the bush is not consumed.
+The people whom God has redeemed from the curse are therefore immune to the consuming fire of the judgment of God.
+Which is the fate of the wicked of the world who are represented by thorns, and who are without a redeemer.

 Hebrews 6:8

 All the world is unsaved, and they are pictured as the thorn bush that will burn in the fire, while we are convinced of better things that accompany salvation through Christ.
-That is why in Exodus the Lord appears in the thorn bush that is not consumed in the fire.
-See also the example of Christ equating the unsaved to a thorn Bush in his parables.
+See also the example of Christ equating the unsaved to a thorn bush in the parables he taught.

 Luke 6:44-45

-Again, God is equating unsaved man under the curse of God, who bring forth bad fruit or works to a thorn Bush.
-This is the same type bush that the Messenger of God spoke from, and yet that wasn't consumed by the fire.
+Again, God is equating the unsaved man under the curse of God, who brings forth bad fruit or works, to a thorn bush.
+This is the same type of bush that the Messenger of God spoke from, and yet it wasn't consumed by the fire.
 And so it would necessarily follow that that bush represented the redeemed of the earth through Christ.
 And because of this Covenanted work of redemption, they are not consumed by the fire.
-Consider what Moses said in verse 3 Exodus chapter 3:

 Exodus 3:3

-We can't help but consider that this reads very much like the imagery we see in Revelation chapter one, where John turned to see another vision of a great voice that spoke to him from the midst of the Seven Golden Candlesticks.
-When John turned, he also saw our redeemer, Lord and Saviour.
-But he saw the exact same redemption illustrated in very different imagery.
+We can't help but consider that this reads very much like the imagery we see in Revelation chapter one, where John turned to see another vision of a great voice that spoke to him from the midst of the Seven Golden Candlesticks (representing the seven churches).
+When John turned, he also saw our redeemer, Lord, and Savior.
+He saw the exact same redemption illustrated in very different imagery.

 Revelation 1:12-13

 Like Moses, John turned and saw Christ, the Messenger of the Covenant.
-And here the imagery is that His eyes were as a flame of fire and His feet were like fine brass that burned in a furnace.
-Again, the same symbolism of redemption, the refining of the election in the fire wherein they are purged from sin, but not harmed.
-When John turned he saw Christ speaking from out of the midst of the Candlesticks, which represented (Revelation 1:20) the Churches.
-Identical to when Moses turned and there was the Messenger speaking out of the midst of the burning bush, which represented the Church that was not consumed by the fire.
-Same scenario, same revelation, same portrait of Christ as the Messenger of the Covenant who is the only deliverer of the Israel of God, but different imagery.
-The point is that it is the Messenger of the Covenant, as a refiner's fire, who prevents the Church from being consumed.
+And here the imagery is that His eyes were as a flame of fire, and His feet were like fine brass that burned in a furnace.
+Again, the same symbolism of redemption, the refining of the election in the fire where they are purged from sin and not harmed.
+When John turned he saw Christ speaking from out of the midst of the Candlesticks (Revelation 1:20).
+Identical to when Moses turned, and there was the Messenger speaking out of the midst of the burning bush, which represented the church that was not consumed by the fire.
+Same scenario, same revelation, same portrait of Christ as the Messenger of the Covenant, the only deliverer of the Israel of God.
+The point is that it is the Messenger of the Covenant, as a refiner's fire, who prevents the church from being consumed.

 Malachi 3:1-2